Golden age of American animation: Creation of new stars

 Freleng left Warner Bros. for two years in 1938 when he was lured to a newly formed animation studio by MGM.
 In the meantime, his replacements, writer Ben Hardaway and animator Cal Dalton, created a rabbit character who first appeared in Porky's Hare Hunt (1938).
-The character, having the personality similar to Daffy, became the basis of development for Warner Bros. biggest star, Bugs Bunny.
-Bugs made his official debut in the Avery's 1940 Academy Award-nominated cartoon A Wild Hare, that also being pairing with Elmer Fudd (also created by Avery in preliminary form three years prior).
+The character, having a personality similar to Daffy's, became the basis of development for Warner Bros.' biggest star, Bugs Bunny.
+Bugs made his official debut in Avery's 1940 Academy Award-nominated cartoon A Wild Hare, paired with Elmer Fudd (who had also been created by Avery in preliminary form three years prior).
 Bugs quickly replaced Daffy as the studio's top star.
 By 1942, he had become the most popular cartoon character.
 Because of the success of Bugs, Daffy and Porky, the Schlesinger studio now had risen to new heights, and Bugs quickly became the star of the color Merrie Melodies cartoons, which had previously been used for one-shot character appearances.
-Avery left Warner Bros. in 1941 and moved to MGM after having feuds with Scheshinger over the ending of The Heckling Hare and the rejection for an idea of a short series of live action animals with animated mouths (which he later sold to Paramount Pictures to create the Speaking with Animals series of shorts).
+Avery left Warner Bros. in 1941 and moved to MGM after having feuds with Scheshinger over the ending of The Heckling Hare and the rejection for an idea of a short series of live-action animals with animated mouths (which he later sold to Paramount Pictures to create the Speaking with Animals series of shorts).
 Clampett took over Avery's unit while Norman McCabe took over Clampett's black-and-white unit.
 By 1942, Warners' shorts had surpassed Disney's in sales and popularity.

 Frank Tashlin also worked with Avery in the Merrie Melodies department.
 He began at Warner in 1933 as an animator but was fired and joined Iwerks in 1934.
 Tashlin returned to Warners in 1936, taking over direction of the Merrie Melodies department, but left again in 1938, with his position soon taken by Chuck Jones.
 He returned in 1943 after McCabe was drafted into the army, but left again for the final time in late 1944 to direct live-action films.
 Robert McKimson, who had an extensive career at the studio up to that point, was appointed to director to replace Tashlin.